 The brand guidelines for the School, in regards to the fonts, colours, resource use and imagery are the same as the University brand guide.

 The Lang Four-Square Icon

 The 4 blocks represent the multiple years Lang students push the frontiers of knowledge, developing into business leaders who will change the world.
-They also signify the central pillars of the Lang School; Sustainable Business, Active Learning, Research with Impact and Community Engagement.
-The squares are connected which signifies the harmony between each of the pillars.
+They also signify the central themes of the Lang School; Sustainable Business, Active Learning, Research with Impact and Community Engagement.
+The squares are connected which signifies the harmony between each of the themes.

 We value pedagogies that foster student engagement.
 We are committed to providing a supportive and challenging learning environment, in which students apply theory to real-world problems, work collaboratively with others, and have the opportunity to develop essential and transferable skills.

 Our business graduates leave with the unquestionable belief that they have the ability to positively impact society, socially and economically.
 We believe that business can be a powerful tool to improve life in our communities, both locally and abroad.
 We are Champions of the United Nation’s PRME for responsible business education and are guided by its 17 Sustainable Development Goals.